Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Bounds on multiple pairwise divergences: Assouad's method

 and

 \end{proposition}

-See Appendix ~\ref{sec:proof-multinomial-rate} for the proofs of the lower bounds in these results.
+See Appendix~\ref{sec:proof-multinomial-rate} for the proofs of the lower bounds.
 We provide simple estimation strategies achieving the upper bounds in the next section.

-As in the previous section, let us compare the given private rates to the classical rate in which there is no privacy.
-The standard maximum likelihood estimate (MLE) $\what{\optvar}$ sets $\what{\optvar}_j$ to the proportion of samples taking the value $j$; it has mean-squared error
+As in the previous section, let us compare the private rates to the classical rate in which there is no privacy.
+The maximum likelihood estimate sets $\what{\optvar}_j$ as the proportion of samples taking value $j$; it has mean-squared error

 An analogous calculation for the $\ell_1$-norm yields